rajeshrinet/pyross/docs/sphinx/inference.rst

 Methods for full data
 ============================= ==========================================================
-infer                         Infers epidemiological and control parameters given all information. obtain_minus_log_p            Computes -log(p) of a fully observed trajectory. compute_hessian               Computes the Hessian of -log(p). nested_sampling_inference     Compute the log-evidence and weighted samples.
+infer                         Infers epidemiological and control parameters given all information. infer_mcmc                    Explore the posterior distribution given all information. infer_nested_sampling         Compute the model evidence (and generate posterior samples) given all information. obtain_minus_log_p            Computes -log(p) of a fully observed trajectory. compute_hessian               Computes the Hessian of -log(p). nested_sampling_inference     Compute the log-evidence and weighted samples.